nathanlarsen1/ApplyfilterstoSQLqueries/README.md

 <h2>Project description</h2>
 For this project, I acted as a Cybersecurity Analyst on a security team for an organization.
-My role involved examining logs in a timely manner by using SQL queries to filter log data related to user logins and employee computer updates.<br/><br/>
+My role involved examining logs in a timely manner by using SQL queries to filter log data related to user logins and employee computers.<br/><br/>

 <h2>Retrieve After Hours Failed Login Attempts</h2>
 I was tasked with investigating a potential security incident that occurred after 18:00, which was outside of normal business hours.
 The following code demonstrates how I filtered failed logon attempts during this time using a SQL query.</br></br>